argodev/studies/nt_survey/NT_Class_04_Manuscript.md

 As he says so bluntly in John 10:30, “I and the Father are one.”

-Even if your college professor or our Muslim friends, or Time Magazine deny it, we can hear what those pious, monotheistic Jews heard at the time: Jesus was claiming to *be* God.

 But that is only half of what we are told we are to believe.
 “But these things are written that you may believe that Jesus is the Christ, the Son of God...”
 What does John say about Jesus being the Christ (the Greek word for Messiah)?
 What did Jesus come to do?

 ### What Jesus Came to Do